-At UMHAN, we understand that the current situation with COVID-19 will potentially effect the mental health and wellbeing of students and staff.
+At UMHAN, we understand that the current situation with COVID-19 will potentially affect the mental health and wellbeing of students and staff.
 Student Minds have collated some resources, many of which will be useful to both students and staff.

 For students